AULFA/opdsget/README.md

     --squash-image-max-width
       The maximum width of images
       Default: 1600.0
-    --uri-rewrite-scheme
+    --uri-rewrite-scheme-name
-      The scheme that will be used for rewritten URIs
+      The name of the URI scheme used to rewrite URIs (if applicable)
       Default: file
+    --uri-rewrite-strategy
+      The strategy that will be used to rewrite URIs
+      Default: RELATIVE
+      Possible Values: [NONE, NAMED, RELATIVE]

 ```

 To download a feed `http://example.com/feed.atom` to directory